 Happy Feast of St. Mary Magdalen

-Talk given by Fr Richard Biggerstaff of the St Barnabas Society 16 April 2016 at a day of recollection at St Mary Magdalen Church, treatment Brighton entitled ‘Did Not Our Hearts Burn Within Us’
+Talk given by Fr Richard Biggerstaff of the St Barnabas Society 16 April 2016 at a day of recollection at St Mary Magdalen Church, Brighton entitled ‘Did Not Our Hearts Burn Within Us’

 Of your charity pray for Neville Hinton who has broken his hip and for Czeslaw Teul (Anne Eves’s brother) who is dying.